Retail Attraction for Fun and Profit

 For a beach town, phase 1 might include relocating all of the tacky tourists traps to an off the beaten path location away from the beach.
 Or you might choose only one or two of the biggest offenders, and try to convince them to either upgrade their external appearance and their merchandise quality, or to move to other less prime real estate.
 Sometimes removing only one or two major eyesores is all that is needed to upgrade the atmosphere of a place.

-Now on to the "I will if you will."
+Now move on to the "I will if you will."
 Put together a campaign that shows all available (or soon-to-be-available) locations where you would like a group of desirable businesses.
 Then put together a list of specific businesses or operators, if known, or write down the type of operation you are seeking in as much specificity as you can muster.

 These businesses might be desirable because they are export businesses (that is, tourist-oriented or somehow able to draw in outside income) or because they meet a need of the locals or of the export businesses you do have.
-If you see infrastructure needs, tax incentives, code enforcement, or other problem-solving that the public sector needs to do, negotiate and write down the timetable for when the public sector will provide those items.

 Then you are ready to visit businesses.
 Under this approach, try to obtain a commitment not necessarily to move to your location right now, but rather a firm commitment to move when certain other conditions are met.
-Usually this would be, for example, when you have four of the target businesses committed to the "I will if you will" campaign, each of them pledges to move, or ideally to establish a new location.

 This approach to retail attraction accomplishes the following: